charlottewalkerkahne/signalclone/README.md

 # A Python implementation of a chat server and client using the signal protocol.
+Currently not in a running state - have not had the time to fix it

 ***
 ### Installation requirements